AdvisorySG/ghost-advisory-theme/README.md

 -   [Custom Properties](https://github.com/postcss/postcss-custom-properties)
 -   [Easy Import](https://github.com/trysound/postcss-easy-import)

+# Search

+We use [SearchInGhostEasy](https://github.com/gmfmi/searchinghost-easy) to implement a client-side full-text search for articles.
+If you want search to be functional on your local machine, you'll need to update [default.hbs](./default.hbs) with a new local content API key.
+See the [SearchInGhostEasy documentation for more information](https://github.com/gmfmi/searchinghost-easy).

 # Copyright & License

 Copyright (c) 2013-2020 Ghost Foundation - Released under the [MIT license](LICENSE).